abyssaldragonz/UICbites/fgp3.md

 # Roles
 Alice will be the Project Lead; Josephine will be the front-end developer; Chris will be the back-end developer.
 If we run into disagreements, we will talk it out and move forward when we reach a compromise everyone is happy with.
 Other conflicts can be resolved in group meetings where we all communicate our issues and what we need to move forward with the project.

+# Chris' Brainstorming
+Track 1:
+    IdeaA - An App where you can invite ppl over to play sports with you IdeaB - An app with a Tamagotchi for time spent outside(like that one app where you "water a plant" by drinking water) Track 2:
+    IdeaA - An app to store all of your syllabi for the semester(and past semesters), perhaps can share with others IdeaB - An app that keeps track of what Office hours are available and when for your classes.
+Makes it very easy to see, and you wont have to check your syllabus or calendar to figure it out.
+Track 3:
+    IdeaA - An app where users can log(with a picture) cultrually relevant locations/art/food onto a shared map for others to see
+    IdeaB - An app where users can share art(with an artists statement) from their location, and the app will tell you how far away they are from you.
+This will help inspire artists because they will be able to see how many other talented artsists are around them.